-F-18 fluorodeoxyglucose (FDG) positron emission tomography (PET) scan, if performed as part of standard of care imaging, can be used as an adjunct to CT/MRI in line with RECIST 1.1 guidelines.
+F-18 fluorodeoxyglucose (FDG) positron emission tomography (PET) scan, if performed as part of standard of care imaging, can be used as an adjunct to CT/MRI in line with Response Evaluation Criteria in Solid Tumors 1.1 guidelines.
 If FDG PET/CT scan, the CT component of the scan can be used for tumor measurements only if the site can document that the CT is of identical diagnostic quality to a diagnostic CT (See also Appendix 16.2).